Commit Full Profiles and Permission Sets

 This feature is particularly useful for new profiles, were the standard commit of a profile does not retrieve its relationship with other components, and for existing profiles or the permission set, in order to reconcile the current permissions in Git with the latest changes in Salesforce

 You can commit full profiles and permission sets using 2 different methods.

 - You can select the Full Profiles & Permission Sets option from the Git Operation field within the commit page.

 - In older versions of Copado, you can add a predefined text (@fullprofilespermissionsets) as a comment in the commit:

-- The Full Profiles & Permission Sets feature does not follow the standard behavior of the metadata API during the retrieve of system permissions.
-Unlike the regular profile or permission set commits, the turned off system permissions will be committed in the XML with the tag enabled as false.
+- The Full Profiles & Permission Sets feature does not follow the standard behavior of the metadata API for profiles during the retrieve of system permissions.
+Turned off system permissions will be committed in the XML with the tag enabled as false.

 - When you commit a full profile or full permission set for the first time with the Full Profiles & Permission Sets operation, if there is a conflict, the profile or permission set file in the feature branch will overwrite the file in the promotion branch.